-- Applicant must provide the output files from the new TIMS ATP tool (or if the agency prefers, they may use their own collision database data/software to produce equivalent documents) - Only pedestrian and bicycle collisions are included. - The output files provided by the Applicant must meet the following parameters: - The project's "Influence Area", as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable per the "Influence Area" guidance below. - Evaluators should consider additional point reductions for this question if the applicant included crash data that does not reasonably tie to the Influence Area of the proposed "safety" improvements. - The collisions represent the most recent 5-11 years of available crash data.
-(Note: SWITRS and TIMS crash data is typically 1.5 to 2.5 years old before it is loaded into the crash database). - If the applicant does not use the TIMS ATP tool and instead uses their own collision database data/software, then the following additional checks and analysis must be done by the evaluators prior to awarding points: - Crashes are from official crash reports.
+- Applicant must provide the output files from the new TIMS ATP tool (or if the agency prefers, they may use their own collision database data/software to produce equivalent documents) - Only pedestrian and bicycle collisions are included. - The output files provided by the applicant must meet the following parameters: - The project's "Influence Area," as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable per the "Influence Area" guidance below. - Evaluators should consider additional point reductions for this question if the applicant included crash data that does not reasonably tie to the Influence Area of the proposed "safety" improvements. - The collisions represent the most recent 5-11 years of available crash data.
+(Note: SWITRS and TIMS crash data is typically 1.5 to 2.5 years old before it is loaded into the crash database). - o If the applicant does not use the TIMS ATP tool and instead uses their own collision database data/software, then the following additional checks and analysis must be done by the evaluators prior to awarding points: - Crashes are from official crash reports.
 The full crash reports do not have to be included, but their report number and agency must be identifiable. - Only pedestrian and bicycle crashes are included.
-All crashes that do not include a non-motorized user as one of the primary victims must be excluded. - The number of crashes entered into the table is directly supported by both the map and the listing. - Attachments must be included to support alternative data (community surveys, school policy or letter from school explaining policy to discourage walking and biking due to safety, etc.) - The data entered in the application-table is accurate and reflects the documentation the applicant provides abiding to the above requirements. - The applicant demonstrated that they analyzed the past crash/safety data to identify the specific crash-type trends which will likely occur in the future if no action is taken. - The applicant demonstrated there are significant safety threats to pedestrians and/or bicycles which can be mitigated by ATP eligible improvements.
+All crashes that do not include a non-motorized user as one of the primary victims must be excluded. - The number of crashes entered into the table is directly supported by both the map and the listing. - Attachments must be included to support alternative data (community surveys, school policy, or letter from school explaining policy to discourage walking and biking due to safety, etc.) - The data entered in the application table is accurate and reflects the documentation the applicant provides in alignment with the above requirements.

+- The applicant demonstrated that they analyzed the past crash/safety data to identify the specific crash-type trends which will likely occur in the future if no action is taken. - The applicant demonstrated there are significant safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
+The applicant should discuss safety threats to vulnerable and underserved communities, including disadvantaged communities (if applicable), students, older adults, and persons with disabilities.